apache/calcite/slt/README.md

 This program only exercises Calcite for executing the queries; the statements themselves are delegated to be executed directly by a database engine.

-In order to run the tests you first need to install SqlLogicTest itself.
-One way the source tree can be obtained is from the git mirror: <https://github.com/gregrahn/sqllogictest.git>.

 ## Running the tests